 Hallmarks of the curriculum are an expansion of the range of subjects taught in first-year, less reliance on 100% final examinations, a diversification of evaluation methods designed to accommodate a broader range of learning styles, and smaller classes.
 First-year classes are taught in groups of approximately 45-50 students, allowing student to have more direct contact with instructors and more opportunities for detailed feedback.
-The new courses added to the first-year curriculum over the last few years are Indigenous Settler Legal Relations, Aboriginal and Treaty Rights, Introduction to Public Law and the Charter, Transnational Law, and Legal Research & Writing.
+The new courses added to the first-year curriculum over the last few years are Indigenous Settler Legal Relations, Aboriginal and Treaty Rights, Introduction to Public Law and the Charter, Advocacy, and Legal Research & Writing.

 - Indigenous Settler Legal Relations builds on the recommendations of the Truth and Reconciliation Commission of Canada, including the Calls to Action, and in particular Call to Action 28.
 In order to address and build on these imperatives, the Indigenous Settler Legal Relations course seeks to foster a decolonized understanding of law, legal institutions, and legal processes in Canada.